I remember staring at my pantry on Day 1, completely paralyzed, wondering how to start keto diet for beginners without losing my mind.

 Nuts & seeds: Almonds, walnuts, chia seeds, flaxseeds

-Dairy: Butter, heavy cream, full-fat cheese
+Dairy: Butter, heavy cream, full-fat cheese (the real stuff, not low-fat)

 Other: Avocados, olives, fatty fish